Lewan110/BY-utils/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-[PL]
-Aplikacja rozszerzajaca funkcjonalnosc Programu Best-You.
+##[PL] Aplikacja rozszerzajaca funkcjonalnosc Programu Best-You.

 To-do:
--dodanie tlumaczenia,
+- dodanie tlumaczenia,
--rozbudowanie powodu porazek w postanowieniach, -dodatkowe wykresy,
+- rozbudowanie powodu porazek w postanowieniach,
+- dodatkowe wykresy,
--bardziej szczegolowa instrukcja uruchomienia, -walidacja tokenu,
+- bardziej szczegolowa instrukcja uruchomienia,
+- walidacja tokenu,
--wiadomosci bledow,
+- wiadomosci bledow,
--dodanie automatycznego odswiezania tokenu
+- dodanie automatycznego odswiezania tokenu
--eksport notatek
+- eksport notatek